OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 In MiraMon the concepts of OGRMultiPoints and OGRMultiLineStrings are not supported, but the driver translates a multipoint into N points and a multistring into N arcs.
-So, when reading a MiraMon file of type *.pol*, the corresponding layer will be reported as of type wkbPolygon, but depending on the number of parts of each geometry, the actual type of the geometry for each feature can be either OGRPolygon or OGRMultiPolygon.
+When reading a MiraMon file of type *.pol*, the corresponding layer will be reported as of type wkbPolygon, but depending on the number of parts of each geometry, the actual type of the geometry for each feature can be either OGRPolygon or OGRMultiPolygon.